shivamratnam/online-music-store/readme.md

 # online-music-store

-A website to buy musical instruments online.
+A website to purchase musical instruments online.

 ## Getting Started